OneMadGypsy/upy-motion/README.md

 <br />

 #### clock
 >Possible values for the `clock` constructor argument are the following.
 The default clock is `CLK_PLL_XGYRO`.
 The documents recommend that you use one of the gyro clocks.
-Possible values include the following.
 All clocks (except external) have their typical frequency listed.
 Actual frequency may vary +/- 3 Khz.

  Const            | Value | Frequency
 ------------------|-------|--------